 Improving Your Grade in Phase 2

-For students appearing in the Phase 2 improvement exam (May 15–June 1, 2026), every grade improvement represents a real difference: moving from B2 (61-70) to B1 (71-80) in Science could mean the difference between getting into a Science stream at your preferred school or not.
-Target the specific mark range you need — you only need 71 in Science to move from B2 to B1, for example — and focus your preparation precisely on that gap.
+For students appearing in the Phase 2 improvement exam (May 15–June 1, 2026), every grade improvement represents a real difference: moving from B2 to B1 in Science could mean the difference between getting into a Science stream at your preferred school or not.
+Because grading is relative, there is no fixed marks cutoff to "move from B2 to B1" — it depends on how all students perform nationally.
+The best strategy is to maximise your marks as much as possible: every additional mark improves your rank among all candidates, increasing the chance of a higher grade.